-The difficulty to share phone data at the web scale can be seen as another drawback.
+The difficulty of sharing phone data at the web scale can be seen as another drawback.
 One can synchronize application data, such as the contacts or the agenda using a Google account.
 However, they are not generic solutions and there it is no mean to give access to data straight from the phone.
+The W3C Device API cover this need across devices but they do offer specific APIs for specific applications and not a uniform and flexible access to linked data.

 Our goal is to provide applications with a generic layer for data delivery in RDF.
 Using this solution, applications can exploit device information in an uniform way without knowing from the beginning application schemas.
 This information can also be exposed to the web and web information can be considered in the same uniform manner.
-Moreover, we propose to do it along the linked data principles (provide RDF, describe in ontologies, use URIs, links to other sources).

-For example, in the future, this application could be used as a personal assistant.
-When one would like to know which of his contacts will participate to a scientific conference, he can query the calendar of all his contacts in order to retrieve the answer.
+For example, an application may be used as a personal assistant: when one would like to know which of his contacts will participate to an event, he can consult the calendar of all his contacts in order to retrieve the answer.
 For sure, according to the security settings of the corresponding contact, he may be allowed or not to access the calendar.